 What is often less understood are the processes involved in visioning, designing and commissioning a robotics system that realises your operational objectives and how to calculate the rapid return on investment.

-RTA has devised the following framework to help businesses identify and quantify all the sources of increased profits, cost savings and operational improvements that are delivered by a welding robotics automation system.
+RTA has devised the following framework to help businesses identify and quantify all the sources of increased profits, cost savings and operational improvements that are delivered by a robotics automation system.

 Justifying the cost of a robotics automation system comes down to the ability to gain (and prove) a payback on your investment.
 This is achieved by comparing the financial benefits of your current system against those associated with automation.